 Industry cannot be made responsible for doing the job of government.
-A clear mandate for marine planning and the management of cumulative impacts across the offshore wind zone led by government, rather than industry, should be the norm. both infrastructure at sea in Commonwealth waters, and within state water and lands.
+A clear mandate for marine planning and the management of cumulative impacts across the offshore wind zone led by government, rather than industry, should be the norm.

 We note that in Australia, already declared offshore wind farm zones begin 10km from the shoreline.
 We also note that a New York study has suggested a 30km buffer from shore.